Bratteli--Vershik models and graph covering models: Introduction

-In \cref{sec:weighted-covering}, for some study of (compact) zero-dimensional systems, we formulate a new notion of an inverse system of finite graphs and its covering maps.
-We call them \textit{weighted graph coverings} (see \cref{defn:weighted-graph,defn:weighted-and-flexible-graph-cover}).
-Unlike basic graph coverings, each edge of weighted graphs is weighted with a positive finite integer denoting its length.
-Every homeomorphic compact zero-dimensional system $(X,f)$ is described by an inverse limit of a weighted graph covering.
-With a weighted graph covering, we can define a set $\wgV_{\infty}$ (see \cref{nota:Vinfty}).
-We give a necessary and sufficient condition for $\wgV_{\infty}$ to be a basic set (see \cref{defn:basic-set,thm:closing-implies-basic-set-wg}).
-Based on weighted graph coverings, without assigning a positive integer for each edge explicitly, we get a rather abstract notion of \textit{flexible graph coverings} (see \cref{defn:flexible-graph,defn:weighted-and-flexible-graph-cover}).
-The lengths of all edges in flexible graph coverings are assigned implicitly by how upper edges wind lower edges successively.
-These notions of weighted and flexible graph coverings are precisely included in the notion of the Bratteli--Vershik model such that the ordered Bratteli diagrams might have multiple maximal paths and minimal paths.
+The remainder of this paper is organized as follows.
+In \cref{sec:basic-covering}, we define the basic graph covering models and state some basic facts that will be used later.
+In \cref{sec:weighted-covering}, we introduce weighted and flexible graph covering models (see \cref{defn:weighted-graph,defn:weighted-and-flexible-graph-cover}).
+Using the weighted graph covering model, we then define a set $\wgV_{\infty}$ (see \cref{nota:Vinfty}) and derive a necessary and sufficient condition for $\wgV_{\infty}$ to be a basic set (see \cref{defn:basic-set,thm:closing-implies-basic-set-wg}).
+Without explicitly assigning a positive integer to each edge, we obtain a rather abstract notion of flexible graph covering models (see \cref{defn:flexible-graph,defn:weighted-and-flexible-graph-cover}).
+These notions of weighted and flexible graph covering models are precisely included in the notion of the Bratteli--Vershik models such that the ordered Bratteli diagrams can have multiple maximal (minimal) paths.
+In this relation, our graph covering models always produce continuous Vershik maps.
+The main part of our main result is given in \cref{sec:weighted-covering}.
+In particular, we derive a zero-dimensional version of Krieger's Marker Lemma \cite[(2.2) Lemma (Krieger)]{Boyle_1984LowerEntroFactOfSoficSys} (see \cref{cor:KriegerLemma}).